-Students preparing for the Doctor of Medicine degree are expected to review weekly assignments posted to the AY2022-23 MD Clerkship Org Site Doctoring 3 page.
-These will include but are not limited to advance preparation materials such as readings and PowerPoint presentations as well as other course materials.
+Students preparing for the Doctor of Medicine degree are expected to review weekly assignments posted to the Canvas M.D.
+Clerkships AY2023-2024 Doctoring 3 page.
+These will include advance preparation materials such as readings and PowerPoint presentations and other course materials.
 Students are expected to review previously presented material from the pre-clerkship curriculum to prepare for Wednesday afternoon didactic sessions.